jere1882/dl-blog/content/blog/LLM-map-of-metrics.md

 Measures **how high the first relevant document appears in the ranked list of retrieved documents**.

-Reciprocal Rank = 1 /  Rank of first relevant document
+Reciprocal Rank = 1 / (Rank of first relevant document)

 # Factual consistency
-Factual consistency in large language models (LLMs) refers to ==the degree to which the information generated by the LLM aligns with known facts or information present in a given source document or context==.
+Factual consistency in large language models (LLMs) refers to **the degree to which the information generated by the LLM aligns with known facts or information present in a given source document or context**.
 In simpler terms, it's about whether the LLM is telling the truth and not making things up that aren't supported by the evidence.

 It's hard to capture though.
 Often involves a second LLM call judging whether there's been a hallucination.
 # Non-functional metrics